-Households not meeting above criteria have this field set to 000000000.00.
+Households not meeting above criteria have this field set to 00000000.00.

 Note: Criteria 1 and 2 do not always yield the same records because of the presence of part-year members who may have had a different housing tenure than the reference person.
 So using the 2 together allows us to eliminate or reduce the number of records with complicated tenure histories.
-CMHC would prefer to use records with uncomplicated histories since they are interested in the cost of the dwelling units and not the expenditure of household members on rent.
-A complicated tenure history is usually due to the presence of a part-year member with a different previous tenure from the reference year.
+A complicated tenure history is usually due to the presence of a part-year member with a different previous tenure from the reference year,